rasensio1/gravity-maze/README.md

  - Launch a ball
    - Click on ball, and drag back to launch.

- - Continuous collision detection?
+   - draw launch vector

-    - balls sometimes hop over lines at high speeds
+  - Fix balls hopping over lines at high speeds

- - Simplify fixed masses by averaging?